linkby-hiring/linkby-hiring.github.io/tech/exercises/senior-full-stack-developer.md

 6. _Purchase_ button
 	* This button is only available &amp; enabled for buyers when either
 		1. that buyer has not made any counter-offers, or
-		2. that buyer has made a counter-offer and the seller has accepted it
+		2. that buyer has made a counter-offer and the seller has accepted it, or
 		3. the seller has made another counter-offer to the buyer and the buyer has accepted it
 	* If either party has accepted a counter-offer (ie. in `Reserved` status), other buyers will no longer see this button
 	* Upon clicking the _Purchase_ button, set the product status to `Sold` and navigate back to the Product List UI.
 	* This button is not visible when a product is in `Sold` status.
-	* When a product is in `Reserved` status, this button is only  visible for the buyer who made the counter-offer that the seller has accepted.
+	* When a product is in `Reserved` status, this button is only visible for the buyer who originated the accepted counter-offer with the seller.
 7. _Counter Offer_ button
-	* This button only visible when
+	* This button is only visible when
 		* The current logged in user is a buyer, and
-		* The buyer has not yet made any counter-offers to the seller, or the buyer has made a counter-offer but the seller made another counter-offer against this.
+		* The buyer has not yet made any counter-offers to the seller
 8. _Negotiation History_ section
-	* This section only appears when there has been at least one counter-offer by a buyer (appears for other buyers as well, so it's not just limited to the buyer who made the counter-offer)
+	* This section only appears when there has been at least one counter-offer by a buyer (appears for other buyers as well, so it's not just limited to the buyer who originated the counter-offer)
-	* Show a timeline history of all counter-offers across all buyers in chronological order, including any counter-offers made by the seller to buyers.
+	* Show a timeline history of all counter-offers across all buyers in chronological order, including any counter-offers made by the seller to buyers (can be in table/list format)
 	* Each timeline history item consists of the following:
 		* Timestamp of the counter-offer
-		* Name of buyer
+		* Name of the buyer
 		* Whether the counter-offer was made by the buyer or the seller
 		* Price offered (either by the buyer or seller)
 		* Show a _Counter Offer_ button when either:
 			* The current logged in user is the seller and counter-offer was made by a buyer, or
 			* The current logged in user is the buyer, and the seller has made a counter-offer against an earlier counter-offer made by that buyer
-			* When submitting a new counter-offer, the user needs to enter a new price (both for buyers and sellers)
+			* When submitting a new counter-offer, the logged in user needs to enter a new price (both for buyers and sellers)
-			* Upon click, log the new counter-offer into the timeline history and return to the list UI
+			* Upon click, log the new counter-offer into the timeline history and return to the Product List UI
 		* Show an _Accept_ button when either:
 			* The current logged in user is the seller and the counter-offer was made by a buyer, or
 			* The current logged in user is the buyer, and the seller has made a counter-offer against an earlier counter-offer made by that buyer
-			* Upon either the buyer or seller clicks this button, set the product status to `Reserved` and navigate back to the Product List UI
+			* Upon click, set the product status to `Reserved` and navigate back to the Product List UI

 ### Required Tech Stacks